 In May 2017, Julia H. suddenly started posting my images of her from that test shoot, making her captions sound as if those were the actual commercial campaign images for Dr Brandt.

 I reached out to her via DM on Instagram and requested that she changed her deceptive captions.
 She did, but in a way that it was still misleading, then she stopped responding to my messages.

 I let it go.
 Clearly, she was trying to make herself look good for her new clients and everyone else who checks her IG page.
-I just did not realize at the time why she started sharing my work after everything that happened last summer.
+I just did not realize at the time WHY she started sharing my work all of a sudden after everything that happened last summer.

 She continued posting our images in the following week or two intentionally omitting or “breaking” the tags, so my team and I would not be notified about those posts.
 I attempted to communicate to her via DM again, but she intentionally continued doing this:

 Now, I want you to understand, that I personally paid studio rent for that test photoshoot, my team and I bought a ton of props, and spent a full day on that shoot; and then I also spent many many hours retouching it, making her look as beautiful as you see in the resulting images.
 She even requested to retouch some images because her agent loved them, and I did that for her, absolutely free of charge of course and despite of my already busy schedule.

 Imagine how it felt after all of that and then her nearly ruining my first big commercial campaign.

 All things considered, her obnoxious behavior was really maddening, and as much as I hated spreading the negativity, I posted a warning about her on my Instagram Story (click to enlarge):

 Not surprisingly, in response to my IG Story I received a few emails similar to this:

 Little did I know, this was NOTHING compared to what she was already doing at that time.